RSS Feed

 There is a restaurant called Doc’s Steakhouse in Wichita that is famous for its garlic salad.
 As far as I can tell, this is a Wichita thing that you can’t find elsewhere but let me know if you’ve heard of it in your neck of the woods.

-I’ve actually never had it at the steakhouse, but my Aunt Ruby got ahold of a copycat recipe and started bringing it to the annual Davis family reunion (that’s my Dad’s side of the family) back in the early nineties and we love it so much the only way she’s ever going to get out of not bringing it is if she dies.
-Our annual reunion is a pig roast and there are only four things that our family depends on being present every year (besides the family): pork, garlic bread, Aunt Ruby’s garlic salad and Mildred’s chicken noodles.
-Other than that, there’s always a huge amount of food but we don’t care what it is as long as those four things are on the table.
+I’ve actually never had it at the steakhouse, but my Aunt Ruby got ahold of a copycat recipe and started bringing it to the annual Davis family reunion (that’s my Dad’s side of the family) back in the 60’s and we love it so much the only way she’s ever going to get out of not bringing it is if she dies.
+Our annual reunion is a pig roast and there are only three things that our family depends on being present every year (besides the family): pork, garlic bread, and Aunt Ruby’s garlic salad.
+Other than that, there’s always a huge amount of food but we don’t care what it is as long as those three things are on the table.

 Part of the food line